Unity-Technologies/com.unity.multiplayer.docs/tools/api/introduction.md

 title: API Overview
 ---

-The Unity Transport API reference provides information for availble classes, methods, delegates, and more for the `com.unity.transport` package.
+The Unity Netcode Tools API reference provides information for availble classes, methods, delegates, and more for the `com.unity.multiplayer.tools` package.

 :::unity Content Licenses
-All Unity Transport code is covered by Unity Companion License.
+All Unity Netcode code is covered by Unity Companion License.
 See [Licenses](/reference/license) for more information.
 :::

 :::note